 I am Head of Health Analytics at Lane Clark & Peacock (LCP).
-As a Public Health Physician and Epidemiologist, I am also Chair of the Health Inequalities Programme Board at Northumbria Healthcare NHS Foundation Trust, Chair-elect of the Royal Society for Public Health and Honorary Clinical Senior Lecturer at Imperial College London.
+As a Public Health Physician and Epidemiologist, I am also Chair of the Health Inequalities Programme Board at Northumbria Healthcare NHS Foundation Trust, Chair of the Royal Society for Public Health and Honorary Clinical Senior Lecturer at Imperial College London.

 At LCP, I lead a multi-disciplinary analytics team developing innovative analytics and technology approaches that cut through the noise of complex datasets and put actionable insights into the hands of decision makers across health and life sciences.
 Our areas of work include value-based care frameworks, quantifying co- and multi-morbidity health needs and service costs, and identifying patient groups with the most unmet need in order to prioritise resource allocation, will help to shift health systems from importers of illness to exporters of health.

 I was Editor-in-Chief of the Chief Medical Officer's 2018 Report 'Health 2040 – Better Health Within Reach’, which recommended the development of a composite Health Index.
 This Index was published by the Office for National Statistics in 2020, and I remain closely involved.
 I co-authored the book, ‘Whose health is it, anyway?’ with Dame Sally Davies, which repositions health as the greatest untapped opportunity for prosperity, happiness and fairness in the 21st century.
 Through my work chairing Northumbria’s Health Inequalities Programme Board, I put this approach into action.

 I trained at the University of Oxford, and have been awarded multiple competitive clinical-academic research positions from the NIHR and the Wellcome Trust at Imperial College London.
 My research has three main streams spanning non-communicable disease epidemiology:

 - First, using big data and simulation modelling of health, economic and inequality outcomes to inform public health policy.